This list notes UK by-elections that have taken place more than three months after the vacancy.Jump to full report >>

 It is also possible for the Speaker to issue a writ during a recess period.
 When this occurs, the Speaker informs the House when it next sits.

 There is nothing in statute law or in Standing Orders obliging the House to move a writ for a by-election.
 It could choose to leave the seat without representation until the next General Election (General Elections must be held every five years).
-One of the by-elections listed, for North-West Leicestershire in 2009, was left vacant until the 2010 General Election some five months later.
+One of the by-elections listed, North-West Leicestershire, was left vacant until the 2010 General Election some five months later.

-UK parliamentary by-elections since 1945 lists all by-elections by session and by parliament in Table 1.
+UK parliamentary by-elections since 1945 lists the number of by-elections by session and by parliament in Table 1.
 Table 2 provides the results of each by-election since 2005 together with the reason for the by-election.